kirelagin/prismasok/README.md

 ~~~~~~~~~

 `./daily.py email` will send you an email and is designed to be run by cron in the evening.
+No email will be sent if there were no purchases.

 ### `monthly.py`